tomasrl18/portfolio/README.md

 ```bash
 npm run build
 ```

+## Theme
+Respects `prefers-color-scheme` and can be toggled via the button in the top-right.

 ## Accessibility & performance
 Run Lighthouse in Chrome DevTools (Incognito, Fast 3G).
 Aim for ≥90 in Performance, Best Practices and SEO.